WEGX: History of WEGX, Philadelphia

 The WEGX call letters were formerly on Philadelphia's "Eagle 106," and was owned by Malrite Communications Group.
 The format was "Churban," a hybrid of the contemporary hit radio (CHR) and urban formats with a target demographic in the teens to early 20s, with a focus on dance music.
 Danny Bonaduce, formerly of the Partridge Family and talk show host, was one of the station's well-known personalities, second to John Lander and the "Nut Hut".
 On March 12, 1993, the station changed its format to Jazz.
 The call letters changed to WJJZ, Smooth Jazz 106, on March 22.
 WJJZ is also now defunct.
-The station is currently known as "The Breeze".
+The station is currently known as "Rumba 106.1".

 During the early 1990s WEGX had a great run in the Philadelphia market.
-Some notable talent that were involved with the station: Brian Philips (President of CMT as of 2008), Jay Beau Jones, Brian Murphy, Gary Leigh, Max Viera, Welch & Woody, Rumble & Thrower, John Lander, Danny Bonaduce, Lucy St. James, Spyder Harrison, Cadillac Jack, JoJo, Daryle Lee (Party Patrol), Sean Caldwell and Karen Clauss (news).
+Some notable talent that were involved with the station: Brian Philips (President of CMT as of 2008), Rick Walker (now KATT Morning Show in Oklahoma City), Sam Malone (now popular sydicated radio host based in Houston, Texas).
+"Rick & Sam" were the original morning show hosts and took the station's ratings from "worst to first" in one year.
+The rest of the original line up was Garry Leigh (midday), Brian Murphy (afternoons) and Jay Beau Jones (nights).
+After the first year, other personalities came in and out including Max Viera, Welch & Woody, Rumble & Thrower, John Lander, Danny Bonaduce, Chuck Tisa, Lucy St. James, Spyder Harrison, Cadillac Jack, JoJo, Daryle Lee (Party Patrol), Sean Caldwell and Karen Clauss (news).